mjavint/odoo-shortcuts/README.md

 * Create views and reports from the model and inherit model from the editor
 * Import model and inherit model in `__init__.py` from the editor
 * Import model in security model access file (`ir.model.access.csv`)
+* Get the import path of a javascript file.
+* Open a file from its import and navigate to the definition of the chosen class or function

 ## How to install